Belgian Model Rose Bertram Sizzles In A Red Bikini In Tulum: ‘Take Me Back’

-Rose Bertram delighted her 800,000 Instagram followers this weekend with a few throwback snaps from her trip to Tulum that sent temperatures soaring on her feed.
+Rose Bertram delighted her 800,000 Instagram followers this weekend with a few throwback snaps from her trip to Tulum that surely sent temperatures soaring on her feed.

 The Belgian model took to her Instagram account on Saturday to reminisce about her vacation in the gorgeous Mexican city, and one glance at the snaps explained exactly why she was ready to go back.
 The upload included a total of three steamy shots of the babe enjoying a beautiful day at the beach, which provided a gorgeous background of crashing waves behind her.